-International students enrolling for a doctoral program do not pay tuition fees, yet they are required to have a good knowledge of the German language.
+The official language of the doctoral dissertation is usually German or English and the final manuscript normally counts around 80.000 words.
+International students enrolling for a doctoral program do not pay tuition fees, yet they are required to certify a basic knowledge of the German language.
 International student must have their degree validated by the Central Office for Foreign Education (ZAB).
-The evaluation of a foreign degree is an independent procedure in which the PhD commission is not involved.
+The evaluation of a foreign degree is an independent procedure in which the PhD commission of HfG Karlsruhe is not involved.

 For more information about the whole process please contact Mr. Waldemar Präg, Head of Studies and Exams at HfG Karlsruhe.